 Key Lecture Points

 - Fire is a natural part of forest ecology, playing a rejuvenating role in keeping forests healthy.
-But past forestry practices and the dry, hot weather attributed to climate change have created dense and flammable underbrush that ignites into wildfires more often and burns for longer periods, at hotter temperatures, consuming larger areas and creating a longer fire season.
+Past forestry practices and the dry, hot weather attributed to climate change have created dense and flammable underbrush that ignites into wildfires more often and burns for longer periods, at hotter temperatures, consuming larger areas and creating a longer fire season.
 Wildfires of a size and intensity that only a decade ago were rare are now almost an annual occurrence.

-- After the 1910 “Big Burn” that devastated 3 million acres in Washington, Idaho, Montana and British Columbia and killed 87 people, the US Forest Service adopted a fire policy of suppression, which would be adopted by other Federal Agencies, including the National Park Service, established in 1916.
+- After the 1910 “Big Burn” that devastated 3 million acres in Washington, Idaho, Montana, and British Columbia and killed 87 people, the US Forest Service adopted a fire policy of total suppression, which would be adopted by other Federal Agencies, including the National Park Service, established in 1916.
 This policy remained in place until the 1960s when the Park Service stepped back from a total suppression policy and instead said that fires that started naturally would be allowed to burn themselves out without intervention as long as they didn’t threaten lives or property.
 Additionally, the Park Service used controlled burns to remove excessive brush and to thin overcrowded trees and thus prevent more destructive fires.
-This new policy of fire management was gradually adopted by other federal, state and local agencies.
+This new policy of fire management was gradually adopted by other federal, state, and local agencies.